Several colourful dishes and drinks at a Chinese restaurant.

 Sunnys Chinese

-Location: 60 Kensington Avenue Units 6–14, Toronto
+Location: 60 Kensington Avenue, Units 6–14, Toronto

 The Ace

-Their dinner menu changes every week and features favourite dishes like hanger steak, pan-seared Spanish mackerel, steamed mussels, dandelion greens and ‘The Ace’ burger (made with beef chuck, caramelized onions, iceberg lettuce and cheddar cheese).
-Their ingredients are locally sourced and come from farmsteads like Mount Wolfe Farm.
+The locally sourced dinner menu changes every week.
+It features dishes like hanger steak, pan-seared Spanish mackerel, steamed mussels, dandelion greens and “The Ace” burger (made with beef chuck, caramelized onions, iceberg lettuce and cheddar cheese).

-Location: 231A Roncesvalles Avenue
+Location: 231A Roncesvalles Avenue, Toronto

 Alma

 Savour mouth-watering Chinese fusion dishes and appetizers at Alma, led by Chef Anna Chen.
-This minimalist, cozy restaurant in Bloordale Village gives you the comfortable feeling of home.

-Location: 1194 Bloor Street West
+Location: 1194 Bloor Street West, Toronto

 Bar Raval

-Location: 505 College Street
+Location: 505 College Street, Toronto

 Campechano

-Location: 504 Adelaide Street West
+Location: 504 Adelaide Street West, Toronto

-Cherry St. Bar-B-Que
+Cherry Street Bar-B-Que

-A popular counter-service style barbecue house, Cherry St. Bar-B-Que is located inside a historic former bank in the Port Lands district.
+A popular counter-service style barbecue house, Cherry Street Bar-B-Que is located inside a historic former bank in the Port Lands district.

 Authentic smoked meat is prepared on the patio over live oak fires, a cooking technique brought here by Pitmaster Lawrence La Pianta, who gained experience in the Kansas City Barbeque Society competitive cooking circuit.

-Order a portion of their barbecued meats like brisket, pulled pork, turkey breast, smoked chicken, sausages and ribs, or get a large sampler platter to share.
+Order a portion of their barbecued meats like brisket, pulled pork, turkey breast, smoked chicken, sausages and ribs or get a large sampler platter to share.

-Cherry St. Bar-B-Que is open on Wednesdays to Sundays, from 11:30 a.m. to 10:00 p.m.
+Cherry Street Bar-B-Que is open on Wednesdays to Sundays.

-Location: 275 Cherry Street
+Location: 275 Cherry Street, Toronto

 Chica’s Chicken

-Location: 2853 Dundas Street West
+Location: 2853 Dundas Street West, Toronto

 Enoteca Sociale

-Location: 1288 Dundas Street
+Location: 1288 Dundas Street West, Toronto

-Favorites Thai BBQ
+Favorites Thai

-Favorites Thai BBQ is open for reservations on Tuesdays and Wednesdays from 6:00 to 10:00 p.m. and Thursdays to Saturdays from 6:00 to 10:30 p.m.
+Favorites Thai BBQ is open for reservations from Tuesdays to Saturdays.

-Location: 141 Ossington Avenue
+Location: 141 Ossington Avenue, Toronto

 Grey Gardens

-Owned by restaurateur Jen Agg, this restaurant has both a spacious dining room and charming outdoor patio.
+Owned by restaurateur Jen Agg, this restaurant has a spacious dining room and a charming outdoor patio.
 It boasts an extensive list of wines: pair one with a sit-down dinner or taste test them all by booking the private wine cellar for eight to 14 people.

-Location: 199 Augusta Avenue
+Location: 199 Augusta Avenue, Toronto

 Indian Street Food Company

-Tucked among the packed row of shops lining Bayview Avenue, the Indian Street Food Company is a neighbourhood hotspot — and for good reason.
+Tucked among the packed row of shops lining Bayview Avenue, the Indian Street Food Company is a neighbourhood hotspot—and for good reason.
 A tribute to old Indian coffee shops, this restaurant offers a comfortable, homey atmosphere with its reclaimed wood walls, collection of photographs and soft lighting.

 Explore its varied menu of imaginative dishes inspired by India’s street vendors, with small plates featuring exciting variations of thali, tandoori, curry and cooked vegetables.
-Other great main course options include lasooni cauliflower, savoury chaats served with chutneys and famous pav bhaji.
+Other great main course options include lasooni cauliflower, savoury chaats served with chutneys and the famous pav bhaji.

-Location: 1701 Bayview Avenue
+Location: 1701 Bayview Avenue, East York

 La Bartola

-Location: 588 College Street
+Location: 588 College Street, Toronto

 Puerto Bravo

 Puerto Bravo began as a small home business that took orders through Facebook.
-Its popularity encouraged head Chefs Luis Bautista and Viridiana Cano to open a permanent restaurant in busy Little India — you’ll spot it from the sparkling blue crab on the front window.
+Its popularity encouraged head Chefs Luis Bautista and Viridiana Cano to open a permanent restaurant in busy Little India—you’ll spot it from the sparkling blue crab on the front window.
 One of the best new restaurants in Toronto, it specializes in regional cooking from Tampico in the Gulf of Mexico.

-Location: 1425 Gerrard Street East
+Location: 1425 Gerrard Street East, Toronto

 R&D

-Location: 241 Spadina Avenue
+Location: 241 Spadina Avenue, Toronto

 SumiLicious Smoked Meat & Deli

-Located inside Scarborough’s Milliken Crossing outdoor shopping mall, SumiLicious Smoked Meat & Deli brings a passion for high-quality deli meat to the Greater Toronto Area.
-Owner Sumith Fernando worked in Montreal’s famous Schwartz’s Deli before creating his own signature spice blend recipe.
+Owner Sumith Fernando worked in Montreal’s famous Schwartz’s Deli before creating his signature spice blend recipe.
 Fluorescent lighting and red-and-white checkered decor give the impression of a classic deli.

-SumiLicious is open for casual dining and takeout on Wednesdays to Saturdays from 11:00 a.m. to 7:00 p.m. and on Sundays from 11:00 a.m. to 5:00 p.m.
+SumiLicious is open for casual dining and takeout from Wednesdays to Sundays.

-Location: 5631 Steeles Avenue East #5
+Location: 5631 Steeles Avenue East #5, Scarborough

 Wynona

-Location: 819 Gerrard Street East
+Location: 819 Gerrard Street East, Toronto

-NOTE: All the restaurants recognized by the MICHELIN Guide are guaranteed to see a dramatic increase in customers and reputation.
+Restaurants recognized by the MICHELIN Guide are guaranteed to see a dramatic increase in customers and reputation.
 You may need to check back regularly for reservation or table availability.

 These Bib Gourmand restaurants are a tasty part of the endless smorgasbord of internationally inspired and locally sourced dining experiences in Toronto and throughout Ontario.

-Explore the many diverse and delicious places to eat in Toronto and find the most foodie-forward places to stay in the city using the MICHELIN Guide to Toronto Hotels
+Explore the many diverse and delicious places to eat in Toronto and find the most foodie-forward places to stay in the city using the MICHELIN Guide to Toronto Hotels.

-Last updated: January 2, 2024
+Last updated: September 24, 2024

 Looking for Ontario travel advice?